 DevOps Consulting & Engineering Services in Munich

 Appsierra provides devops for Munich companies through expert-supervised pods delivered from India with real CET/CEST (UTC+1/+2) overlap — hands-on DevOps engineering that automates how software is built, shipped and run — CI/CD pipelines, infrastructure-as-code, Kubernetes and cloud reliability, owned by a senior-led pod.
-You get vetted, senior-reviewed devops for Munich's automotive and industrial sectors: accountable, evaluation-gated and de-risked on a paid pilot, at a fraction of local in-house cost.
+You get vetted, senior-reviewed delivery — evaluation-gated and de-risked on a paid pilot.
+It suits Munich's automotive and industrial teams.

 Munich's Automotive, Industrial, DeepTech employers need devops that keeps pace with their release cadence without the cost and lead time of hiring locally.
 Appsierra gives Munich companies a managed devops pod — matched to your stack, supervised by a senior engineer who owns the quality bar, and gated by our own evaluation tooling — so devops consulting services is accountable and outcome-owned, not a body-shop contract.